priyanshu-krs/-Personal-Portfolio/README.md

 JavaScript (DOM Manipulation, Event Handling)
 ---
 ##⚙️ How to Run the Project
-Download or clone the repository: git clone (https://github.com/priyanshu-krs/-Personal-Portfolio/new/main?filename=README.md)
+1.Download or clone the repository: git clone (https://github.com/priyanshu-krs/-Personal-Portfolio/new/main?filename=README.md)
-Open the project folder: cd personal_portfolio
+2.Open the project folder: cd personal_portfolio
-Open the index.html file in any web browser:
+3.Open the index.html file in any web browser:
-Double-click index.html
+-Double-click index.html